Lon-art is an arts organisation that offers a platform for everyone to create, collaborate and reflect upon social

-Lon-art’s core team is women led with a horizontal structure, aiming to include in the creation of our activities, a diverse cultural and race background and a broad experience in education (Modern Languages, IT and Art & Design), the art world, social work, marketing and events, translation and the charity sector.
+Lon-art’s core team is women led with a horizontal structure, aiming to include in the creation of our activities, a diverse cultural and race background and a broad experience in education (Modern Languages, IT and Art & Design), community work, the art world, social work, marketing and events, translation and the charity sector.
 Our team is driven by a true passion to be change makers and fight against injustices and social issues.
 We are a creative family that imagine and collaborate together.

 Engagement of non-British young people in activities is paramount to their future integration but it is a challenge.
 However, Lon-art came with a unique, creative & interactive project to tackle exactly that.
 Centrepoint wants now to extrapolate the project in all its services.
 Besides, Lon-art staff are open, approachable and flexible in running the project and they made a massive impact not only in young people’s engagement but also in raising staff interest and engagement.
 I am glad to work with them.